yueding98/yueding-portfolio/viz_critic_redesign.md

 This method is successful at a general level of content and information.
 It mainly focuses on how accurate and understandable the information provided in the graph.
 Absolutely, it should be the most important factor to measure the success of a visualization because it is the goal.
 However, the measuring method should involve some factors with details and specific standards, which indicates how to measure usefulness, truthfulness, intuitiveness, and so on.
 People have different standard in their mind, and pay attention to different aspects when measuring a visualization.
 I would recommend to add specific visualizing aspects when asking each criterion.
 For example, when asking aesthetics, I would give a hint to care about the usage of colors.
 When asking intuitiveness, I would give a hint to care about the title, name of axises, and necessary notation in the graph.

-# Step 3: Sketch out a solution
+# 3. Sketch out a solution
 Here is the sketching of the redesign idea:

 ![My Image](sketch.jpg)